Academic Planning Guide

 College Planning

 Some colleges have specific admission requirements that are unique and should be planned for early in high school.
-For example, California schools require students to earn 1.0 credits in the same type of fine arts, Arizona schools often require 4.0 credits of math in addition to 1.0 credit of fine arts, and the University of Washington requires a senior year math-based course such as statistics, advanced computer science, physics, etc.
+For example, California schools require students to earn 1.0 credits in the same type of Fine Arts, Arizona schools often require 4.0 credits of math in addition to 1.0 credit of Fine Arts, and the University of Washington requires a senior year math-based course such as statistics, advanced computer science, physics, etc.

 FRESHMAN YEAR COLLEGE PLANNING